 It is quite clear that some types of observations, assessments, procedures, etc. are specialisations of more generic ones.
 However, HL7 does not have a systematic methodology for expressing specialisation in general, nor of CDA Entry types in particular.
-In some cases, specialisation is hardwired into the RIM classes (e.g. the Observation class is a specialisation of a generic Act class); in some cases specialisation is expressed through 'levels' of HL7 structural codes (e.g. a falls risk assessment instrument task Act is a specialisation of a creditCard Act.
-And an umbrella liability insurance policy Act is a specialisation of a CreditCard Act.
-And an umbrella liability insurance policy Act is a specializable or Leaf; in some cases specialisation remains implicit, but might be inferred through external terminology hierarchies such as SNOMED, when used to populate Observation.code; in some cases one complete RMIM might be a specialisation of a DMIM or another RMIM; in some cases one LIM might be derived in some fashion from another LIM.
-In some cases one DAM might be derived in some fashion from another LIM.
+In some cases, specialisation is hardwired into the RIM classes (e.g. the Observation class is a specialisation of a generic Act class); in some cases specialisation is expressed through 'levels' of HL7 structural codes (e.g. a falls risk assessment instrument task Act is a specialisation of a risk assessment instrument task Act.
+Or a Diner's Card Act is a specialisation of a CreditCard Act.
+And an umbrella liability insurance policy Act is a special type of ActInsuranceTypeCode Act), where these ActCode levels can be Abstract, Specializable or Leaf; in some cases specialisation remains implicit, but might be inferred through external terminology hierarchies such as SNOMED, when used to populate Observation.code; in some cases one complete RMIM might be a specialisation of a DMIM or another RMIM; in some cases one LIM might be derived in some fashion from another LIM.
+In some cases one DAM might be derived in some fashion from another DAM.
+And so on it goes.
+The RIM has no consistent mechanism to support specialisation semantics!